aws-samples/serverless-patterns/apigw-rest-api-lambda-python/README.md

-# Hello World AWS Lambda and Amazon API Gateway REST API
+# Hello World AWS Lambda and Amazon API Gateway REST API (Python)

 This project contains source code and supporting files for a serverless application that you can deploy with the AWS SAM CLI.
 It includes the following files and folders.